 Selling a business is hard.
 But there are times when people build super cool brands that people are excited to own.
 If you’ve recently had someone offer to buy your company, you should consider selling your business as it’s a rare but wonderful opportunity.
 If the price is right, selling a business can be a profitable exit strategy so you can pursue other passions or business endeavours.

-How to Sell Your Business: Six Steps for Selling A Business
+How Much to Sell Your Business For

 If you have a desired sales figure in mind, you'll need to determine whether your business can sell for that amount, and if not, what you can do to help bolster the value of your business.